need4swede/wiki-go/data/documents/playback/trident-player/codecs/document.md

 ### E-AC3 Atmos (Dolby Digital Plus with Atmos)

-Neptune can pass through E-AC3 Atmos audio to your receiver for full spatial audio experience.
+E-AC3 Atmos can be passed through to your receiver untouched.
 This is the same Atmos format used by streaming services.
+Enable **EAC3-Atmos Passthrough** in **Settings > Playback > Audio**.

 | What You Need | Result |
 |---------------|--------|